Tips & Guides / Leases

 How to find a month-to-month rental agreement

-It can be trickier to find a month-to-month lease if you’re a new renter.
-In these instances, you might want to consider going through a company like Landing, which has furnished apartments in cities across the U.S. The rentals all operate on month-to-month leases, and with a Landing membership, there are no application fees or security deposits required.
+It can be trickier to find a month-to-month rental agreement if you’re a new renter.
+In these instances, you might want to consider going through a company like Landing, which has furnished apartments in cities across the U.S. The rentals all operate on month-to-month rental agreements, and with a Landing membership, there are no application fees or security deposits required from tenants.
 Every apartment is outfitted with stylish furnishings, so you don’t have to worry about toting furniture across the country, and you only need to provide two weeks’ notice before transferring to another rental.
 If you’re interested in a month-to-month lease, learn more about what a Landing membership can do for you!

 blog-cta-tips-leases